 About

-My interest in microbial communities began while I was an undergraduate researcher at Arizona State University.
-After receiving my BSE in chemical engineering from ASU, I wanted a deeper understanding of how these communities function and how they can impact our world.
+My interest in modeling biological systems began while I was an undergraduate researcher at Arizona State University studying methanotrophic bacteria.
+After receiving my BSE in chemical engineering from ASU, I wanted a deeper understanding of how microbial communities function and how they can impact human health.
 I completed a PhD in Quantitative and Computational Biology at Princeton jointly advised by Ned Wingreen and Mohamed Donia.
-In my doctoral research, I studied the impact of temporal variability on microbial communities in a variety of contexts.
-I am now a postdoc at Stanford jointly advised by KC Huang and Ben Good.
+In my doctoral research, I studied the impact of temporal variability on microbial communities in a variety of health-relevant contexts.
+During my PhD, I became interested in small molecule interactions between microbes and humans, leading me to an interest in the wider world of pharmacology.
+I am now a postdoc at Stanford working with KC Huang and Ben Good.